 (Here's also a podcast of the recent panel discussion between me and Shaviro hosted by the New School on Nov 7th.)

-With the recent publication of The Universe of Things: On Speculative Realism, Steven Shaviro confirms his status as one of the most interesting speculative realist auimagethors.
+With the recent publication of The Universe of Things: On Speculative Realism, Steven Shaviro confirms his status as one of the most interesting speculative realist authors.
 In a philosophical field littered with mines and booby traps, characterized by antagonisms and growing factionalism, Shaviro has managed to produce a very lively book filled with equitable and generous readings of dozens of authors.
 He's certainly the most diplomatic author working in speculative realism today, while still pursuing a particular line of argument all his own.
 The book is filled with creative and insightful observations on a number of different contemporary debates and conversations.
 Yet at the same time Shaviro has carved out an original set of concerns and proposals for the future of speculative thinking.

 As I see them, the three basic contributions to speculative realism made by Shaviro are (1) connectionism, (2) panpsychism, and (3) aesthetics as first philosophy.